Mohammad Ziauddin (officer): Bangladesh Army

 In February 1974, Zia dropped all contact and went underground to join Marxist revolutionaries.
 He joined the underground Purba Banglar Sarbahara Party led by Siraj Sikder, which was the most active left wing insurgency in Bangladesh at that time.

-His colleague Major Mohammad Abdul Jalil, who shared his left wing views, was also fired from the army.
+His colleague, Major Mohammad Abdul Jalil, who shared his left wing views, was also fired from the army.
 Siraj Sikder was killed by Bangladesh police on 2 January 1975 on his way to Rakkhi Bahini camp.
 President Sheikh Mujibur Rahman was killed in 15 August 1975 Bangladeshi coup d'état.
 One of the mutineers, Major Khandaker Abdur Rashid, asked Taher and Ziauddin to join the new regime.
 Taher asked him remove the death warrant issued against Zaiuddin by the former president.
 The new president, Khondakar Mustaque Ahmed, encouraged them to start a political party.

-In 1976, Ziaudding was sentenced to ten years imprisonment while Taher was sentenced to death following the 7 November 1975 Bangladeshi coup d'état.
+In 1976, Ziauddin was sentenced to ten years imprisonment, while Taher was sentenced to death following the 7 November 1975 Bangladeshi coup d'état.
 The coup paved the way for Major General Ziaur Rahman to take power.

 In 1989, he returned to a normal life under special amnesty.
-Ziauddin was appointed as Chairman of Chittagong Development Authority on 2 September 1993 and served until September 15, 1996.
+Ziauddin was appointed chairman of Chittagong Development Authority on 2 September 1993 and served until September 15, 1996.

-He is the founding principal of Chittagong Presidency International School.
-After COVID-19 pandemic, Lt.
-Col. Ziauddin was leading a retired life in his home in Chittagong until his death on 5th August 2025.
+He was the founding principal of Chittagong Presidency International School.
+After the COVID-19 pandemic, Lt.
+Col. Ziauddin was leading a retired life in his home in Chittagong until his death on 5 August 2025.